krootee/Ghost/README.md

 On the PCB is a MIC5219-3.3YM5 voltage regulator for providing 3.3V.
 It has a max output of 500mA.

+The Teensy also has built in 3.3V regulator.
+It can supply 500mA.
+Currently not used.

 ### Toggle LEDs

 There are two leds, one red and one green, which can be toggled from Teensy.
 Only one of them can be active at any given time.

 When Teensy pin 2 is HIGH the transistor turns on, and the Green led lights up.
 When pin 2 is LOW the Red LED lights up.

 NB, in Rev 1 the schematic part for the transistor is wrong.
 It has switched Collector and Emitter, leaving the red led on always.
+Fixed in Rev 2.

 ### GPIOs
 #### Startmodule

 For connecting a Startmodule from http://www.startmodule.com/.

 NB - Rev 1 had wrong pinout!
+Fixed in Rev 2.

 #### Steering servo

 For controlling a SG-90 or similar microservo for steering.
+I'm using Losi part LOSB0814, which is a three-pin replacement servo with servo saver.

   1. PWM control signal to Teensy pin 4.
   2. +5V
   3. GND